kisslinux/kisslinux.github.io/pages/installation.md

 ## Setting up disks

 Get the disks ready for the installation.
 This involves creating a partition table, partitions and the desired file-systems.
-This step will differ depending on whether or not you are doing a BIOS or EUFI installation.
+This step will differ depending on whether or not you are doing a BIOS or UEFI installation.

 The guide will **not** cover this step.
 If you require assistance with this step; read one of the links below.
 This step is not unique to KISS and there are tried and tested resources for all kinds of disk layouts online.